 “Thanks Mace.
 Miz Andrea’s order came in.
 I wanted to drop it off before the storm hit.”

 Glancing pointedly out the window, he grunted again.
 “You’re a little late.”

 She looked at him dryly.
 “Really?
 I hadn’t noticed.”

 “Eric.
 Is Miz Andrea around, or did Doc Harris need her working tonight?”

-Once the island’s lone doctor, Doctor Mel Harris, discovered that Andrea had been a nurse in one of Chicago’s top hospitals, he had hired her on the spot.
+Once the island’s lone doctor, Mel Harris, discovered that Andrea had been a nurse in one of Chicago’s top hospitals, he hired her on the spot.
 The woman was both compassionate and no-nonsense.
 Doc’s patients quickly grew to love her.

 “I’m in here Sage!”
 A melodic voice called from the kitchen.